DimaSamodurov/kredodirect/README.md

 ## To prepare

-Install dependencies
+- Install dependencies

         bundle

+- Configure environment variables

+        cp .env.example .env

+- Set real credentials in .env

+## To Run in test mode (no connection to real site)

+    ruby run.rb --test

 ## To Run

     ruby run.rb

-The output will be saved to tmp/page.html
+The output .xls files will be saved to tmp/downloads folder.